 Surrender is the key process in all of the work that we do.
+It presupposes all the five elements, as above, to be included in the whole qualitative experience and action that is surrender.
 It is the primary process which guides, unravels, downloads and heals.
 In this respect we introduce the idea that surrender, by-and-large, is implicit in all of the great religions, as it presupposes that there is, a Higher or Ultimate Force that underpins all of existence.
 We use the term The Great Life Force because it contains no religious identification.
 It is simply that there is One Reality, that we are all part of 'it'(existence), and that this Force penetrates all of matter.
 This is the Implicate Reality or Mind of God postulated by the quantum physicist David Bohm, which neatly sidetracks us off the religious (which names the Deity and puts tribal emphasis on the god–'my god is better than your god') and into the spiritual.
+The Implicate has all that there is, enfolded within itself, and the Explicate Reality is what unfolds –this is the creative aspect, that we call life.
+The pole or axis (qutub) is symbolized by the governing, centrally-placed core that we call integrity, and the spiral that unfolds is represented by the symbol of the snake.

 To help us surrender we have introduced a hierarchical neurological descending process to aid in the physical act of surrender.
 Each word has particular nuance which predisposes us to precise neurophysiological processes; in which the end result is silence; where we are one with the One.